-If you enjoy reading health blogs and you’re looking for great & reliable medical sites – look no further!
-The 2015 list of Top Australian GP Bloggers contains some pretty amazing Family Medicine blogs with many new and upcoming writers.
+If you enjoy reading health blogs, look no further!
+This list of Top Australian GP Bloggers in 2015 contains some pretty amazing Family Medicine blogs with many new and upcoming writers.

 In previous years I have listed the sites alphabetically, but this year I thought I’d categorise them as follows:

 - Lifestyle tips

 - Healthcare, innovation and health politics

 Each blog mention contains a brief description and/or quote taken from the ‘about’ section of that blog.
 Enjoy!

 1. Lifestyle tips

 ‘Lean Green and Healthy.’
 By Dr Lyndal Parker-Newlyn

 Healthy eating, exercise and weight loss ideas, motivation and support.
 No scams or fads – just a sensible lifestyle approach.
 A great blog offering healthy tips, news, information and inspiration.

 ‘Eat move chill.’
 By Dr Kevin Yong